vbuell/torram/README.md

 optional arguments:
   -h, --help            show this help message and exit --symlink             Use symlinks instead of copying files.
 (Caution: You
-                        may lose your data if files actually are not indentical.)
+                        may lose your data if files are not actually identical.)
   --minsize MINSIZE     Minimum file size in bytes to be recoverable.
 Default:
                         1048576
   -v, --verbose         Be verbose (multiple levels: use -vv or -vvv to see